SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ![Application Layer Sequence Diagram](Application-LayerSD.png){width=60%}

+### Security Design

+Taking into consideration the earlier defined threat analysis and risk assessment, the security design focuses on the technologies used to defend against identified threats.
+System maintains various strategies of protecting the data at rest and while being transmitted.

+##### Authentification and Authorization

+To adress the threats of Spoofing and Elevation of Privilege, the System is based on stateless authentification architecture.

+- Authentification: The System delegates auth operations to an AuthController.
+Once credentials are successfully validated, the System sends a JWT to the client.
+The System relies on JwtSecurityTokenHandler to sign the token using the HmacSha256Signature algorithm and a pre-configured secret key loaded though server level application settings.

+ - Authorization (RBAC): Access control is granted via ADDJwtBearer authentication method.
+The System inspects the claims of incoming requests to restrict access based on user roles (Learner, Teacher, Admin), effectively mitigating threats and unauthorized access.

+  ##### Data Protection and Integrity

+  To adress Confidentiality and Integrity requirements, following strategies have been adopted to protect data throughout its lifecycle.

+  - Data at Rest: The system follows the principle of data minimization, ensuring no personal information is stored beyond the necessary authentication credentials (usaernames and passwords).
+To reduce the impact of potential database leaks, passwords are never stored as plain text.
+The system utilizes the Argon2 algorithm.
+This is hash algorithm provide resistance against brute-force attacks.

+  - Data during Transit: To protect data against Man-in-the-Middle Attacks, protection strategies differ based on network exposure: Client to Server: The Logic Server enforces Transport Layer Security (TLS) via the app.UseHttpsRedirection() middleware.
+This ensures that user credentials are encrypted when being transferred over the public internet.
+Logic to Data: Communication between the Logic and Data servers occurs via gRPC.
+While this traffic remains unencrypted, the data is serialized in binary Protobuf format.
+This unencrypted state is considered acceptable for the current project scope as it assumes strict network isolation.

+##### Input Validation

+To reduce the possibility of injection attacks the system valides users input.
+- The System's SecureAuthService is designed to handle user inputs and throw erors when invalid inputs  such as missmatched passwords are detected, so that bad data is rejected before entering database.

+- The system uses strict gRPC message typing (e.g., the AddUserRequest) to guarantee data structure.
+This ensures that injection attacks relying on malformed data structures or unexpected fields are impossible, as they are rejected by the protocol's strict binary validation before reaching the application logic.

 #### Interface Definition (gRPC & Protobuf)

 Internal communication between the Logic Server and the Data Server is managed via gRPC.
 The data structures and service contracts are defined using Protocol Buffers (Protobuf), ensuring strict typing.